-Record all details of the species composition, weight per species and processing code of the retained catch.
-Observers must also describe the conditions for the preservation and storage of the fish.
+Record all details of the species composition, weight per species and processing code of the retained catch. .

-Species Record the species of fish using the FAO three figure alpha codes.
+Species Record the species of fish using the IOTC three figure alpha codes.
 Processing Code Record the product code for each species according to the IOTC processing codes.
 When the same species was processed into two or more products the observer must record separate details for each product for that species.
 Number of fish Record the number of fish for each of the categories above.
 Total processed weight Record the total product weight for each of the categories above.